 Dry winter air is a good reason to despise winter if you need one.
 The dry air might dry out your nasal passages, making it more difficult to recover from a stuffy nose.
 Asthma symptoms can be aggravated by dry air, as can dry skin.
 The dry air can also harm the health of your houseplants and ruin your wooden flooring and furnishings over time.
 You should try to compensate for the dry air.
 As you count down the days till spring, a humidifier is your go-to appliance for smoothing out the air in your home.
-If you’re looking for one, there are a few things to think about:
+Also, humidifiers can help moisturize your scalp.
+If you’re looking for a humidifier, there are a few things to think about:

 The Room’s Size

 You should always know the size of your space if you have an idea of where you’ll be using your appliance the most.
 If you buy a cool-mist ultrasonic humidifier that’s too big for the room, you’ll not only make it uncomfortable to be in, but you’ll also encourage mold and mildew to grow.
 If it’s too small, it won’t appropriately humidify the space.
 Larger water tanks are used in humidifiers designed for larger rooms.
 Check the humidifier’s labeling for information on how big of a space the model is designed for.
 Determine the size of your room and select a model that is acceptable for it.

 Warm Vs. Cool

 Humidifiers can provide either warm or cool humidity, according to the manufacturer.
 Although it is mostly a question of personal opinion, health authorities advise using a cool-mist humidifier for sick children with colds or the flu.
 On the other hand, warm and cool-mist humidifiers will raise the humidity level in your home.